shadowndacorner/vscode-easymotion/README.md

 # EasyMotion for Visual Studio Code

 This extension implements a simplified version of the [EasyMotion plugin for Vim](https://github.com/easymotion/vim-easymotion) for VS Code.
-It supports jumping to the start and end of words based on the provided commands.
+It supports jumping to the start and end of words based on the provided commands, as well as jumping to lines without words.

 ## Usage